rehierl/node-tree-outliner/3-basic-design/3-0-1-nxn-relation.md

 * i.e. an uni-directional path can be defined that connects both nodes
 * `(a loosely-related-to b) <=> (b loosely-related-to a)`

+Note that a path of nodes is said to be uni-directional, if (and only if) the same set of edges `E` was used to construct the whole path.
+A path is said to be multi-directional, if it is based upon two or more sets of edges.

 The strict and loose relationship can be generalized into:

 * `(a related-to b)`, if `(a strictly-related-to b)`